Pauljohn978/Malaria-Risk-Detection-Project/README.md

 Model Training: Training the model using the prepared data.
 Model Evaluation: Evaluating the model's performance on test data.
 Prediction: Making predictions on new images using the trained model.

-Setup
+Setup:

 To run the project, follow these steps:

+Install Dependencies:
-Install Dependencies: Install the required Python libraries by running:
+Install the required Python libraries by running:

 Copy code
 pip install -r requirements.txt